-Forecast average annual Mid-Columbia prices, in constant 2006 dollars, are shown in Figure 6 for the three cases.
+Forecast average annual Mid-Columbia prices, in constant 2006 dollars, are shown in Figure 5 for the three cases.
 The overall shape of the forecast is consistent with the electricity price forecast of the Sixth Power Plan.
-Prices rise fairly rapidly through 2017 as loads recover from the economic recession, natural gas prices rise, and $CO_2$ allowance costs phase in.
-Price increases flatten thereafter as the rate of increase of $CO_2$ allowance costs declines.
+Prices rise fairly rapidly through 2017 as loads recover from the economic recession, natural gas prices rise, and CO_2 allowance costs phase in.
+Price increases flatten thereafter as the rate of increase of CO_2 allowance costs declines.
 Prices are further flattened following 2013 for the two cases involving the addition of new resources in excess of load growth.
-As expected, average annual prices are somewhat depressed by adding low variable-cost, must-run wind power.
+As expected, adding low variable-cost, must-run wind power depresses average annual prices somewhat.
 By 2020, the average annual price in the Northwest RPS case is 2 percent below the price of the Frozen RPS case and the annual average price for the Northwest RPS + 3,000 REC case is 4 percent below the Frozen RPS case.
 By 2030, the differences have grown to 5 percent and 8 percent, respectively.